Perfect Potholes!

 They are springing up on our crater filled carriageways by the hour.
 But whist the most magnificent marrows and top terrific turnips can be celebrated at summer produce shows, there is no such award for the humble pothole … until now.

-Banbury FM wants to hear your nomination for the area’s Perfect Pothole.
-Are you aware of one that is formed to perfection, with the right depth and diametre to maximise its impact, aligned in the carriageway to make its presence known.
+Banbury FM has been asking for your nomination for the area’s Perfect Potholes – ones that are formed to perfection, with the right depth and diametre to maximise its impact, aligned in the carriageway to make its presence known.

 Perfect Pothole 1 – 02/02/26